Starting a diesel repair shop means having the right heavy-duty tools. After all, you can’t do the job without the right tools!

 Warranties Save Money

-Whenever you have the choice of buying heavy duty tools with a warranty, do it.
+Here’s a tip we wish someone had shared with us way back when: If you can buy heavy-duty tools with a warranty, do it.
 Since you’re building a business along with your toolbox, it makes financial sense to invest in the must-have truck tools that manufacturers guarantee.
 Those with lifetime warranties are the most valuable because you will only have to spend money on them once.
 If they ever break, replacing them won’t cost a cent.

 Growing as a Diesel Mechanic

-Heavy duty tools can be expensive, so the best way to build the ultimate truck tools kit is to do it over time.
+Heavy-duty tools can be expensive, so the best way to build the ultimate truck toolkit is to do it over time.
 First, buy specialty tools as you need them, but consider buying used when it comes to big-ticket items.
-But also make a wish list of semi truck tools you’d like to have but don’t need right away, then keep an eye out for sales.
-In that way, you can gradually fill your toolbox with all the right heavy duty tools.
+You can also make a “wish list” of tools you’d like but don’t need right away—you can pick these up during sales or special occasions (or, y’know, someone can get one for you during National Diesel Tech Appreciation Week).

 Essential Tool List

-If money and space weren’t issues, what would the essential heavy duty toolbox be filled with?
-You’d have a dream-collection of socket sets, wrenches, pliers, and files, to be sure.
+If money and space weren’t issues, what would the essential heavy-duty toolbox look like?
+You’d have a dream collection of socket sets, wrenches, pliers, and files, to be sure.
 To get very specific, the essential tool list would probably look something like this:

 - 1/4-inch drive socket set